 - To whom is the Guest Artist Program open?

 Answer: All artists.
-As many artists as needed to fill a one year time period, January 2018 – December 2018, with flexible residency terms will be selected.
-Terms are approximately one month.
+As many as 3 artists per a one year time period, January – December, with flexible residency terms will be selected.
+Terms are approximately three to four months.